crossy-l/VanillaPings/README.md

 * `/vanillapings range chat <value>` to set the maximum range a player needs to be near a ping to see chat messages ([ping-chat-message-range (settings)](#settings-file)).
 * `/vanillapings range direction <value>` to set the maximum range a player needs to be near a ping to see direction messages in the action bar ([ping-direction-message-range (settings)](#settings-file)).

-Some more commands (especially to change settings) will follow in future versions.
-For now just set the settings in the settings file and reload the mod.
 ## Configuration
 ### Settings file
 For general settings use the **vanillapings.properties** file found in the ``config/vanillapings`` folder of your server or minecraft folder.
 Settings should be configured on the **server side** or on your **local client** if you play single player or share your world via open to lan.